-Professor David Eastwood became Vice-Chancellor of the University of Birmingham in April 2009.
-Previously, he was Chief Executive of the Higher Education Funding Council for England (HEFCE), a post he had held since September 2006.
+Professor Sir David Eastwood has been Vice-Chancellor of the University of Birmingham since April 2009.
+Previously, he was Chief Executive of the Higher Education Funding Council for England (HEFCE), a post he held from September 2006.
 Former posts also included Vice-Chancellor of the University of East Anglia, and Chief Executive of the Arts and Humanities Research Board.

-He was Fellow and Senior Tutor of Pembroke College (1988–1995) and is now an Honorary Fellow of both St Peter’s College, Oxford, from where he graduated in 1980; Keble College, Oxford, where he was a Research Fellow from 1983 to 1987; and also the University of Swansea.
+He was a Fellow and Senior Tutor of Pembroke College (1988–1995) and is now an Honorary Fellow of both St Peter’s College, Oxford, from where he graduated in 1980; Keble College, Oxford, where he was a Research Fellow from 1983 to 1987; and from the University of Swansea.

 In January 2012, he was appointed as a Deputy Lieutenant for the county of West Midlands, and in June 2014, he was awarded a Knighthood for services to Higher Education.

-Since 1991 Professor Eastwood has been a Fellow of the Royal Historical Society, serving as its Literary Director 1994-2000 and as chair of its Studies in History Board 2000-2004.
+Since 1991, Sir David has been a Fellow of the Royal Historical Society, serving as its Literary Director 1994-2000 and as chair of its Studies in History Board 2000-2004.
 He has published extensively on the history of the British state, the history of ideas, and electoral politics.

 He is married with three children and six grandchildren.
 He enjoys music, politics, walking, reading, and sport.

 Professor Sir David Eastwood